dgeb/ember-orbit-builds/README.md

 <script src="/bower_components/ember-orbit/ember-orbit.js"></script>
 ```

-Note that an AMD version is available as well as the global version, and minimified versions of both are available for production.
+Note that an AMD version is available as well as the global version, and minified versions of both are available for production.

 ## License